Key Clinical Updates in Human Herpesviruses

 Variable intervals between exposure and clinical disease, since herpes simplex virus (HSV) causes both primary (often subclinical) and reactivation disease.

 HSV-1 and HSV-2 affect primarily the oral and genital areas, respectively.
 Risk factors for HSV transmission include black race, female gender, a history of sexually transmitted infections, an increased number of partners, contact with commercial sex workers, lower socioeconomic status, young age at onset of sexual activity, and total duration of sexual activity.
 Seroprevalence of both viruses increases with age, and the seroprevalence of HSV-2 increases with sexual activity.
 In a German study, 79% of the population is HSV-1 seropositive by age 28–30.
 Among the adult population in the United States, HSV-1 seropositivity is 47.8% and HSV-2 seropositivity is 11.9%.
 Only 2.5% of women in a Canadian herpes vaccine study were HSV-2 seropositive compared with 29% among women aged 18–34 years in Kenya.
 In Germany 13.6% were seropositive, but only up to one-quarter of these were symptomatic.
-Asymptomatic shedding of either virus is common, but it is more common with ...
+Asymptomatic shedding of either virus is common, but it is more common with HSV-2 and from genital areas, with most infected ...